technocrat/marlow.github.io/_posts/2017-06-29-SouthDakota.md

 produce the compressed air to drive the drills to pack with dynamite.

 There's no entry fee, you just pay a concessionaire to park.
 There *is* however, indication of classified government involvement (YACIJ)

 ![](https://s3-us-west-2.amazonaws.com/tuva/2017-06-29-CloseToArea51.png)

 On the way in and back out is one of the largest concentration of tourist traps I have ever seen.
-Images can not do justice to the assault on attention.
+Images cannot do justice to the assault on attention.
 The mildest stretch is closest to the entrance

 ![](https://s3-us-west-2.amazonaws.com/tuva/2017-06-29-DQ.png)